kaustubh-k8/ApplySync/README.md

-#  SkillSync — AI-Powered Resume to JD Matching Tool
+#  ApplySync — AI-Powered Resume to JD Matching Tool

-**SkillSync** is an intelligent NLP-powered web app that scans resumes, extracts key skills, and matches them against job descriptions to calculate a job fit score.
+**ApplySync** is an intelligent NLP-powered web app that scans resumes, extracts key skills, and matches them against job descriptions to calculate a job fit score.

 It’s designed for recruiters, job seekers, and career platforms — streamlining resume screening with real-world accuracy and instant feedback.